Skip to Content

 The last specks of land to be colonized by humans due to their isolation, it's no surprise that budget travelers are often put off by the challenges of exploring this remote location.

-However, if you find the right tour operators and follow the right planning process, you can make a round trip to this part of the world for a great price.
+However, if you find the right tour operators and follow the proper planning process, you can make a round trip to this part of the world for a great price.
+I spent over six months traveling between these incredible islands, and in this post, I'll share nine ways to island-hop in this popular destination on a budget.

 1. Set the Right Expectations

+When pondering an island-hopping journey to the South Pacific, the first thing to remember is to set the right expectations (with yourself).
 This will not be the same as a backpacking trip to Southeast Asia.

-But what you'll lack regarding dirt-cheap accommodations and backpacker perks (fruit shakes, massages, and the likes), you'll compensate for by having to share the dream islands with so few others, connecting with exotic and rarely visited cultures, and so much more!
+But what you'll lack regarding dirt-cheap accommodations and backpacker perks (fruit shakes, massages, and the like), you'll compensate for by having to share the dream islands with so few others, connecting with exotic and rarely visited cultures, and so much more!
+This isn't an ordinary trip and is not for the average traveler.

 Samoa Beach Hut - XDAYSINY.COM